The Ultimate Guide to Conservatory Blinds: Maximising Comfort and Style

 Pleated blinds (excellent for roof panels)

-Pleated blinds suit angled glazing and roof sections beautifully because they’re neat, lightweight and designed to sit close to the glass.
-They also give a clean, contemporary finish.
+Pleated blinds suit angled glazing and roof sections beautifully.
+They’re neat, lightweight and designed to sit close to the glass, which maximises their thermal performance.
+They also give a clean, contemporary finish that works well in both traditional and modern conservatory styles.
+For roof panels in particular, they are one of the most popular and practical choices.

 Perfect Fit (Louvolite) for a tidy, no drill finish

-If you want something streamlined, Perfect Fit styles are made to sit neatly within the frame and can be installed without drilling into the framework — ideal if you’d rather avoid permanent changes.
-They’re also easy to remove for cleaning.
+If you want something streamlined, Perfect Fit styles are made to sit neatly within the frame without any drilling into the framework, ideal if you’d prefer to avoid permanent changes or if your conservatory has PVC frames where drilling isn’t recommended.
+They’re also easy to remove for cleaning and re-fit, which makes maintenance more straightforward.

 Motorised control for hard-to-reach areas